UKHomeOffice/save-return-api/README.md

 - `TABLE_NAME` - This specifies the SQL table name you want to query.
 This defaults to 'reports'.
 - `CLIENT` - This is the database client type.
 This defaults to postgresql.
 - `DB_HOST`,`DB_USER`,`DB_PASS`,`DB_NAME` - These are production credentials for accessing the relevant database.
 These default to 'knex' for the user and password, and 'knex_session' for the database name.
 These are only for local development.
+- `MIGRATIONS_REPO` - A migrations repository containing a knexfile for connecting to a DB.
+Default to ms-migrations which may contain what you need.
+Test data contained that repo if you need it.

 ## Local Setup
 The migrations and seeds folders are used by knex to setup a local DB with dummy information for testing the service.
 These are not used in production where it is assumed a separate DB is setup for knex to connect to that is already setup.